 Sixthly, in the Label Options dialogue, we will select the options like shown below.

 After that, click Details.

 After that, click OK and we’ll return to the Mail Merge window.
 Then click Next: Select recipients.

-Read More: How to Create Labels in Word from Excel List (Step-by-Step Guideline)
+Read More: How to Create Labels in Word from Excel List